ylhuang43/my_page/_posts/2022-10-9-BrainStationCapstone.md

 ---
 layout: post
-title: 'Project: Predicting COVID News Sentiment with NLP'
+title: 'Project 3: Predicting COVID News Sentiment with NLP'
 ---

 This project is my Capstone for BrainStation Data Science Boot Camp.
 In this project, I explored different NLP methods to process the Covid news article texts and predict article sentiment, including a Word2Vec embedding trained by my own neural network.